mrossinek/qiskit-nature-projection-embedding/README.md

 # Projection Embedding using Qiskit Nature

 This repository contains the latest prototype implementation of the Projection-based embedding using Qiskit Nature.
+It is not actively maintained and makes no guarantees of being up-to-date with the latest Qiskit developments.

 ## Installation